morse-simulator/morse/doc/morse/user/builder.rst

     env = Environment('indoors-1/indoor-1')

-The last line configure the robot's components on socket, for more information about services and datastreams, go to `Middleware configuration`_
+The last line configures the robot's components to use the socket interface, for more information about services and datastreams, go to `Middleware configuration`_

 .. note::